CosmicMiriam/ImageClassifier/README.md

 # Inference for classification

-Now you'll write a function to use a trained network for inference.
+This function uses a trained network for inference.
 That is, you'll pass an image into the network and predict the class of the flower in the image.
-Write a function called `predict` that takes an image and a model, then returns the top $K$ most likely classes along with the probabilities.
-It should look like
+The function called `predict` takes an image and a model, then returns the top $K$ most likely classes along with the probabilities.

 ```python
 probs, classes = predict(image_path, model)